Updated: June 19, 2021

 Investing, however, is a bit more complicated.
 And that’s what we’ll try to answer today.

 Why saving money makes sense even if you have debts

 I define ‘saving money’ as simply setting aside a portion of your income and putting it in the bank.
-The reason why I recommend doing this even if you have debts to pay is because it’s for your financial protection.
+The reason why I recommend doing this even if you have debts to pay is that it’s for your financial protection.

-If an unexpected expense happens, like you or a loved one becomes sick or emergency repairs needs to be done at home, then you’ll have the cash to spare instead of going into more debt because you have no savings.
+If an unexpected expense happens, like you or a loved one becomes sick or emergency repairs need to be done at home, then you’ll have the cash to spare instead of going into more debt because you have no savings.

 This situation happens more often than you think.
 And I believe the extra money that you pay on interests is worth the peace of mind you’ll have in knowing that you have money set aside in case a financial emergency happens.